 Recent changes in Massachusetts law prohibit texting while driving but these laws are unable to eliminate the practice completely.
 According to the NHTSA:

 Car accidents at high speeds can cause all manner of serious injuries.
 Some of the possible injuries from a car accident include:

 This list is by no means exhaustive, and there are countless possible injuries that can result from car crashes.
 It’s vital for Boston drivers to operate their vehicles safely, stay vigilant while driving, and know the biggest risks of driving in the Boston area.

-Car accidents can happen just about anywhere and be caused many, many different events and factors.
+Car accidents can happen just about anywhere and be caused by many, many different events and factors.
 Therefore, it’s impossible to predict exactly when and where an accident may occur.
 However, data from the Fatality Analysis Reporting System (FARS) shows us exactly what Massachusetts drivers struck in every fatal accident, allowing us important insight.

 Collisions with other vehicles are far and away the most common single cause of fatalities in Massachusetts, but fixed objects are the leading killer.
 If you add up all collisions with fixed objects, 677 people were killed in this time frame, 174 more than in collisions with motor vehicles.